Protein Design with Guided Discrete Diffusion: Introduction

 To address the first issue we propose \textbf{NOS} (diffusio\textbf{N} \textbf{O}ptimized \textbf{S}ampling), a new method for controllable categorical diffusion (\autoref{fig:nos_illustration}).
-Diffusion models capture complex relationships between distant residues by making iterative denoising steps, but there is relatively little previous work on how to control these processes.
-NOS generates sequences with both high likelihood and desirable qualities by taking many alternating steps between corruption, denoising, and control in the continuous latent space.
-Our \textit{in silico} validation shows that NOS outperforms many state-of-the-art structure and sequence-based baselines on both unguided and guided infilling tasks.\footnote{ \href{https://github.com/ngruver/NOS}{https://github.com/ngruver/NOS} } To address the second problem (selecting edit locations) we propose using embedding-gradient feature attribution (i.e. saliency maps) to determine which positions on the sequence are most important to edit to improve function.
-We combine NOS with saliency-based edits to create LaMBO-2, a more powerful variant of the original LaMBO algorithm.
-Exploratory \textit{in vitro} experimental validation of our designs provides evidence that LaMBO-2 can be used to create enriched antibody libraries without the aid of high-throughput screening.
+Diffusion models capture complex distributional dependencies by making iterative denoising steps, but there is relatively little previous work on how to control these processes.
+NOS generates sequences with both high likelihood and desirable qualities by taking many alternating steps between corruption, guidance, and denoising in the continuous latent space of the model.
+Our \textit{in silico} validation shows that NOS outperforms many state-of-the-art structure and sequence-based baselines on both unguided and guided infilling tasks.\footnote{ \href{https://github.com/ngruver/NOS}{https://github.com/ngruver/NOS} } To address the second problem (choosing optimal edit locations) we propose using embedding-gradient feature attributions (i.e. saliency maps) to determine which positions on the sequence are most important to edit to improve the guidance objective value.
+We combine NOS with saliency-selected edits to create LaMBO-2, a more powerful variant of the original LaMBO algorithm.
+Exploratory \textit{in vitro} experimental validation of our designs provides evidence that LaMBO-2 can be used to create enriched antibody libraries without the aid of additional \textit{in vitro} high-throughput screening.